petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 3. The option Report & Delete

 == Changelog ==

+= Version 2.3 =
+* Better error messages when a problem occurs with a call to Stop Forum Spam.

 = Version 2.2 =
 * Changed initial settings for email to not send E-Mail.
 This is better for busy sites.